wormhole-foundation/wormhole/docs/protocol.md

 was initiated) is optional because in most cases it will be substantially cheaper for the guardians to directly submit the VAA on Solana itself to unlock/mint the transferred tokens there.

-### VAA - Validator Action Approval
+### VAA - Verifiable Action Approval

-Validator action approvals are used to approve the execution of a specified action on a chain.
+Verifiable action approvals are used to approve the execution of a specified action on a chain.

 They are structured as follows:

 ```
 Header:
-uint8               Version (0x01)
+uint8               version (0x01)
+uint32              guardian set index
 [72]uint8           signature(body)

 body:
-uint32              Validator set index
-uint32              Unix seconds
+uint32              unix seconds
-uint8               Action
+uint8               action
 uint8               payload_size
 [payload_size]uint8 payload
 ```

+The `guardian set index` does not need to be in the signed body since it is verifiable using the signature itself which is created using the guardian set's key.
+It is a monotonically number that's increased every time a validator set update happens and tracks the public key of the set.

 #### Actions